The Potomac River from an island

 The Town of Glen Echo, Maryland

 By 1904 residents had decided it was time to incorporate and the town of Glen Echo was chartered.
 Within a few years the town and the amusement park were locking horns, despite the fact that many town residents gained their livelyhood from the amusement park.
 Conflicts arose over water rights due to several years of severe droughts, and over Sunday activities at the park.
 The town filed complaints with the county about the park being open and offering amusements on Sunday in violation of local blue-laws.
 On one Sunday 110 people were arrested at the park including over 70 town residents.
+The conflicts escalated until 1911 when the mayor of Glen Echo and several town councilmen got into a fistfight at which a gun was pulled over water use at the park.
+Ultimately the mayor resigned and moved to the nearby town of Kensington.

 Between 1900 and 1907 Clara Barton and her assistant Dr. Julian Hubble, purchased dozens of town lots from the Baltzleys, often staving off bankrupcy for the brothers.
 In 1903 the Baltzleys lost control of the amusement park property which was bought by the Washington Railway & Electric Company who had been managing the amusement park for several years by then.
 Trying to remain solvent in their other companies, the brothers continued to sell town lots, primarily to Barton and Hubble.
 Hubble inherited Barton's lots after her death in December of 1912, at that point he owned close to half of the town.